 Ask a tax question ?

-Dividends benefit from a 40 % relief.
+Dividends benefited from a 40 % relief.
 The costs and expenses pertaining to income from transferable securities are deductible at their actual amount insofar as they are incurred to acquire or maintain the taxable income.

 Capital gains from transferable securities